Skip to main content

 As an organisation, we are committed to understanding our impact.

-It gives us the opportunity to learn what works and what doesn’t and share this learning so that the overall system of suicide support can improve.
+It allows us to learn from what works and what doesn’t and share this learning so that the overall system of support for people who feel suicidal can improve.

-We keep the process simple (our visitors are here to be supported, not analysed) but thorough.
+We keep the process simple, but thorough.
+Our visitors are here to be supported, not analysed.

-Our evaluation is supervised by Doctor Sarah Davidson and Doctor Sophie Smart with Professor Stephen Platt providing statistical advice.
+Dr Sarah Davidson and Dr Sophie Smart supervise the evaluation with Professor Stephen Platt giving statistical advice.

 Doctor Sarah Davidson